The Anatomy of a Perfect Web Layout: Essential Elements and Best Practices

 Navigation

-Intuitive navigation is important because it directs people around your site and helps them find what they want fast.
-Navigation menus can be placed at the top, side, or hidden behind a hamburger icon for mobile devices.
-Some best practices in navigation design include using clear, descriptive labels, organizing menu items logically, ensuring consistency across the entire site, etc.
+Easy navigation is really important because it lets people explore your website and find what they're looking for quickly.
+Navigation menus can be at the top, at the side, or hidden behind a menu button for mobile devices.

 Website navigation bar with dropdown menus